NILAB-UvA/bidsify/README.rst

 "Brain Imaging Data Structuce" (BIDS_) format.
 Using only a simple json config-file, it renames, reformats, and restructures your files such that it fits the BIDS naming scheme and conforms to file-formats specified by BIDS.
+This tool has been used to successfully convert datasets for preprocessing using `fmriprep <http://fmriprep.readthedocs.io/en/latest/>`_.

 The config.json file
 --------------------